Earthworm-Banana/yt-dlp-WhatsDrop_com-plugin/README.md

 ### Limitations and Known Issues ❗

 - 📉 **Video Quality**: The plugin is set to download the 'streaming' version of the video, which is what you typically watch on the site.
-A 'high-quality' download option is in the code but has been disabled (commented out) because it wasn't functioning properly.
+A 'high-quality' download option is in the code but has been disabled (commented out) due to functionality issues.
 For most users, the quality difference is hardly noticeable.

 - 🗨️ **Comments**: Downloading of comments is not supported at this time.